 \section{Abstract}

-Binary stars are as frequency as single stars in the Universe, and at least 70\% of the massive stars located in our Galaxy belong to a binary system.
-For the first time we produce the gravitational waveforms for the extreme mass ratio inspiral systems (EMRIs) of binary stars moving around central supermassive black hole (SBH).
-We calculate the orbits of such systems via the Hamilton-Jacobi approach.
-To improve accuracy we adopt the quadrupole-octupole expression of gravitational wave (GW) and consider the contribution of radiation reaction.
-Compared to the waveforms of single star, double or multiple spikes emerge in the waveforms of binary stars.
-We calculate the mismatch of the EMRI waveforms of binary stars and those of single stars, and find the mismatch increases as the binary internal semi-latus rectum $\tilde{p}$ decreases.
-According to the distinguishable criterion of two signals, it's inferred that the two types of waveforms are distinguishable for small enough $\tilde{p}$.
-Further, we demonstrate that the most favourable position to distinguish the waveforms of EMRIs of single star from the waveforms of EMRIs of binary stars is that revolutions of the binary stars and the central SBH takes the same direction, i.e., the rotation axis of the binary is parallel to that of the central SBH.
+We produce the gravitational waveforms for the extreme mass ratio inspiral systems (EMRIs) of binary stars moving around central supermassive black hole (SBH), or called B-EMRIs.
+We calculate the external orbits of the binary stars via the commonly used Hamilton-Jacobi (HJ) approach, and calculate the internal orbits of the binary stars via Lagrangican approach.
+To improve accuracy we adopt the quadrupole-octupole expression of gravitational wave (GW) and study the contribution of radiation reaction.
+Compared to the waveforms of EMRIs, there are higher frequency oscillations superposed on the waveforms of B-EMRIs.
+We perform frequency spectrum analysis of the GW waveforms, and find that higher frequency signals give their prominency in the waveforms of B-EMRIs.
+To obtain high precise result for future observation of GWs from space-based detector, we take into account gravito-electromagnetic (GEM) force, and compare the waveforms of B-EMRIs with GEM effects against those of B-EMRIs without GEM effects and against those of EMRIs.
+The result of mismatch shows that the waveforms of B-EMRIs are credibly distinguishable by the space-based GW detectors when GEM force is considered.